-To assist in bringing down the walls of racial injustice beyond Nashville, college students under McGruder's direction organized numerous fundraisers to facilitate their travels to Clarksville, Murfreesboro, Louisiana, and Mississippi.
+After the turbulent 1960s, McGruder continued her efforts to bring about better communities and racial, social and economic equality.
+During the 1970s, she joined the students under McGruder's direction organized numerous fundraisers to facilitate their travels to Clarksville, Murfreesboro, Louisiana, and Mississippi.
 She also joined forces with comrade Joe Kelso to seek federal and local funds for the restoration of the Fort Negley project.
 McGruder continued to receive accolades in the 1970s, including Dedication and Outstanding Leadership (WVOL radio); Outstanding Service Award, Youth Adviser of the National Youth Work Committee NAACP (61st National Convention); Certificate of Appreciation for community and public service (Governor Ray Blanton); and Invaluable Contribution to the Civil Rights Struggle (NAACP Youth Council).